-- 1. The Championship comprises three competitions conducted under Article 238.1.1 without a jump-off for the 5, 6, and 7-year-old horses and two competitions for the 4-year-old horses, each taking place on consecutive days and the total penalties incurred in each of these competitions count towards the final result.
+- 1. The Championship comprises three competitions conducted under Article 238.1.1 without a jump-off for the 4-, 5-, 6-, and 7-year-old horses each taking place on consecutive days and the total penalties incurred in each of these competitions count towards the final result.
 The horse with lowest total penalties will be the winner.
-If there are horses with equal penalties over the competitions there will be one jump-off against the clock.
-Other horses are placed according to their penalties in the first three rounds. - The design and construction of all obstacles with regard to safety and technical suitability must be approved by the Technical Delegate and the Course Designer.
-Should a dispute arise the Technical Delegate has the final decision. - 3.
-The Four-year-old horses must be given arena familiarization prior to the start of the competition on the first day only.
+If there are horses with equal penalties over the competitions, there will be one jump-off against the clock.
+Other horses are placed according to their penalties in the first three rounds. - 2.
+The design and construction of all obstacles with regard to safety and technical suitability must be approved by the Technical Delegate and the Course Designer.
+Should a dispute arise the Technical Delegate has the final decision.